Social Media APIs in 2026: Developer's Guide to Every Platform

 - Rate limits are layered.
 Almost every platform stacks a daily cap, a per-minute cap, and an account-level cap on top of each other.
 Hitting any one of them throttles you.
 Backoff logic is non-optional.

 - Webhooks are the exception.
-Meta gives you webhooks.
+Meta gives you webhooks on Instagram and Facebook.
 The rest mostly require polling.
 That’s an architecture decision that compounds.

 - Pricing scales aggressively at the upper end.
 Every free tier is sized for a hobby project.
 Every paid tier prices for an enterprise.
 The middle is where you’ll feel the squeeze.